On this page

 What We Built Instead

 The tool we replaced Ahrefs with is called Chief.
 It runs as a command-line interface.
-It costs nothing beyond API calls, billed per page, totaling fractions of a cent per operation.
+It runs on your AI subscription, using minimal tokens per operation.

 Chief is a rules-based content pipeline.
 It does not estimate.
 It does not infer from third-party aggregates.
 It reads your actual search data, applies documented thresholds, and produces decisions that are reproducible and auditable.
 A full audit takes under two minutes per site.